 Variants

-This section (still in progress) discusses the definition of variants for the Lain script, the discovery methodology and proposed candidates.
+This section (still in progress) discusses the definition of variants for the Latin script, the discovery methodology and proposed candidates.

 In accordance to the Procedure, an IDN variant for the Latin Root Zone LGR is going to be alternate code point (or sequence of code points) that could be substituted for a code point (or sequence of code points) in a candidate label to create a variant label that is considered the “same”.